COVID-19-plots/maincovidplotsrepo/README.md

 ---

-We are grateful to our data sources:

-* The open availability of the [database](https://github.com/CSSEGISandData/COVID-19) for the [Johns Hopkins COVID-19 dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) (their [mobile version here](https://www.arcgis.com/apps/opsdashboard/index.html#/85320e2ea5424dfaaa75ae62e5c06e61)) makes these plots possible.
-* US and US state-level data are from https://covidtracking.com

-### Plot types

 Four different types of plots are provided on this page, each showing a number of selected regions from around the world.
-These plots are (a) [growth rates](#daily-percentile-growth-rates-in-confirmed-cases-per-country); (b) [cumulative counts](#cumulative-number-of-confirmed-cases-per-country); (c) [cumulative counts aligned on equal caseload](cumulative-number-of-confirmed-cases-aligned-on-equal-caseload); (d) [new daily counts](new-cases-per-day-and-by-region).
+(A) [growth rates](#daily-percentile-growth-rates-in-confirmed-cases-per-country); (B) [cumulative counts](#cumulative-number-of-confirmed-cases-per-country); (C) [cumulative counts aligned on equal caseload](cumulative-number-of-confirmed-cases-aligned-on-equal-caseload); (D) [new daily counts](new-cases-per-day-and-by-region).

 * For a page with the same plots focusing on **[US states](states/README.md)**, click **[here](states/README.md)**
 * For a page with the same plots focusing on **[Latin America](latinamerica/README.md)**, click **[here](latinamerica/README.md)**
 * For a page with the same plots now counting **[mortality](mortality/README.md)**, click **[here](mortality/README.md)**

+--

+We are grateful to our data sources:

+* The open availability of the [database](https://github.com/CSSEGISandData/COVID-19) for the [Johns Hopkins COVID-19 dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) (their [mobile version here](https://www.arcgis.com/apps/opsdashboard/index.html#/85320e2ea5424dfaaa75ae62e5c06e61)) makes these plots possible.
+* US and US state-level data are from https://covidtracking.com

+---

 ### Daily percentile growth rates in confirmed cases per country